All Your Bidet FAQs, Answered

 Do you need a plumber to install a bidet?

-No. All Bio Bidet products are designed for DIY (Do It Yourself) installation!
-Check out our Installation page for a closer look at what installation entails.
+No. All Bio Bidet products are designed for DIY (Do-It-Yourself) installation!

 Does a bidet need electricity?

-Some bidet toilet seats require electricity to operate while basic models don't.
+Some bidet toilet seats require electricity to operate, while basic models don't.
 We offer a full line of products from basic bidet attachments to highly advanced electric bidet toilet seats.
-Our electric bidet toilet seats are compatible with any standard 120-volt GFCI outlet.
+All our bidet toilet seats are compatible with any standard 120-volt GFCI outlet.

 Does a bidet need a dedicated circuit?

 We do recommend it, though it isn’t required.
-You just want to make sure that the load on the existing circuit will support the bidet, otherwise you may experience flickering lights or trip the breaker.
-We recommend avoiding the installation of a bidet on the same circuit as a high-power-draw appliance, like a washing machine.
+You just want to make sure that the load on the existing circuit will support the bidet; otherwise, you may experience flickering lights or trip the breaker.
+We advise against installing a bidet on the same circuit as a high-power-draw appliance, like a washing machine.

 How long is the power cord on an electric bidet seat?